86Box/docs/settings/removable.rst

 MO / Removable disk drives
 --------------------------

-Up to four Magneto-Optical and four removable disk drives can be attached to the emulated system.
+Up to four Magneto-Optical and four removable disk drives can be attached to the emulated machine.
 The following settings apply to the selected drive:

 * **Bus:** storage bus to attach the drive to.
 ATAPI (IDE) and SCSI are supported.
 * **Channel**/**ID:** where to attach the drive on the selected storage bus.
 See :ref:`settings/hdd:Adding a new disk` for more information.